Skip to main content

 • Restaurants participating in the temporary program that do not apply within this time period will need to remove their current outdoor dining setups when this timeframe has expired.

-• Outdoor dining setups will need to comply with the permanent program's new forthcoming design requirements within 30 days of the approval of your application.
+• Outdoor dining setups will need to comply with the Dining Out NYC design requirements within 30 days of the approval of your application.

 Setup Design Requirements